 I'm a professional musician (electric and acoustic guitar), guitar instructor, composer, husband, Dad, & Grandpa.
 I'm influenced by many styles of music and have played many.
-My main area of study is jazz, but other jazz guitarists call me a rock guitarist and rock guitarist call me a jazz guitarist so I'm stuck somewhere in-between with a heavy dose of blues stuck in there too.
+My main area of study is jazz, but there’s a bit of rock and Blues influence in my playing.
+I consider myself an average player since there are so many really great musicians out there today.
 Originally from NY, then Los Angeles, then Tampa, and now residing in Atlanta, GA.
 I've played professionally since I was 17 in many bands in several musical genres as well as solo performance.
 My musical pursuits had taken me from East coast to West Coast and back again.
 I have had many band projects over the years performing top 40, rock, prog rock, blues, Latin-jazz, fusion, country, gospel/contemporary Christian and more recently worked with a jazz trio.
 I've also participated in the musical ministry of my local church for 25 years.
 My musical influences are all over the map.
 For overt 30 years I've been teaching guitar professionally (between 50 - 60 students per week) while also holding down a career in corporate America.
 I don't perform much lately, primarily because of a very busy guitar instruction schedule and a substantial waiting list of students.
 Instead of performing, these last few years I've enjoyed writing, arranging and recording my own musical ideas and collaborating with other musicians as a creative outlet.

 Above everything, I see it as a gift from God to bless others. it’s my passion, it’s paid me well for years and helped me provide for my family (from the standpoint of performing and teaching music professionally), it’s my personal therapy, it’s my emotional and creative outlet, it's the way I communicate the core of my emotions, and... oh yeah...
 I enjoy it too!